magento/devdocs/guides/v2.1/cloud/reference/discover-deploy.md

 * **Pro plans**: For the Integration environment, every active branch build and deploys to a full environment for access and testing.
 To deploy to Staging and Production, your code must be merged to the `master` branch in Integration then deployed using CLI commands via SSH or through the Project Web Interface.
 If you don't see Staging or Production in your UI, you may need to [update the Project Web Interface]({{ page.baseurl }}cloud/trouble/pro-env-management.html).

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-Make sure all code for your site and stores is in the {{site.data.var.ece}} Git branch.
+Make sure all code for your site and stores is in the active {{site.data.var.ee}} Git branch.
 If you point to or include hooks to code in other branches, especially a private branch, the build and deploy process will have issues.
 For example, add any new themes into the Git branch of code.
 If you include it from a private repo, the theme won't build with the Magento code.
 </div>

 {% include cloud/wings-management.md %}